Hoffa (film): Critical response

-The film received mixed reviews, with criticism being directed at for historical inaccuracies and its deception of Hoffa in a heroic, even sympathetic light.
+The film received mixed reviews, with criticism being directed at for historical inaccuracies and its depiction of Hoffa in a heroic, even sympathetic light.
 Sean Wilentz, writing in the New Republic, accused the film of having been conceived, originated, and outlined by organized crime figures.
 On Rotten Tomatoes, the film holds an approval rating of 52% based on 25 reviews, with an average rating of 5.46/10.
 The website's critical consensus reads, "Jack Nicholson embodies Hoffa with malevolent relish, but a dearth of meaningful insight knocks this crime epic off the mark by a nose."
-On Metacritic, the film has a weighted average score of 50 out of 100, based on 15 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 50 out of 100, based on 15 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film 3.5/4 stars and wrote, "Here is a movie that finds the right look and tone for its material.
 Not many directors would have been confident enough to simply show us Jimmy Hoffa instead of telling us all about him.
 This is a movie that makes its points between the lines, in what is not said.
 It's not so much about what happened to Jimmy Hoffa, as about the fact that something eventually would."
 Peter Travers of Rolling Stone also gave the film 3.5/4 stars and said, "In the more ambitious Hoffa, Nicholson plays the Detroit street fighter who rose from the ranks of trucker and labor organizer to build the Teamsters into the nation's most powerful union.
 The boldness of director Danny DeVito's violent epic is matched by Nicholson's astonishing physical and vocal transformation into Jimmy Hoffa.
 The changeover might constrict another actor.
 Not Nicholson."
 Vincent Canby of The New York Times wrote: "Hoffa is an original work of fiction, based on fact, conceived with imagination and a consistent point of view."
 Canby notes that the film has "a bitterly skeptical edge that is rare in American movies.
 It forces viewers to make up their own minds, something that can be immensely disorienting as well as rewarding."
-Kenneth Turan of the Los Angeles Times wrote: "It is a laconic, enigmatic piece of work, displaying the grace with spoken language that marked "Glengarry Glen Ross" but troublesome in terms of structure and character development."
+Kenneth Turan of the Los Angeles Times wrote: "It is a laconic, enigmatic piece of work, displaying the grace with spoken language that marked Glengarry Glen Ross but troublesome in terms of structure and character development."

 Alex von Tunzelmann of The Guardian gave the film a grade of C−, saying: "The film attempts a cautious middle route between celebrating Hoffa as a working-class hero and condemning him as a gangster.
 But despite a watchable performance from Nicholson, after more than two hours of screentime, Jimmy Hoffa remains an enigma."

 David Thomson states that the film was terribly neglected, since Nicholson portrayed one of his best screen characters, someone who is "snarly, dumb, smart, noble, rascally—all the parts of 'Jack'".